» Call us at 413-863-2478

 Hallmark Institute of Photography offers financial aid to qualified applicants.
 Financial aid is awarded through the Federal Title IV and Massachusetts State Student Financial Aid Programs.
 All financial aid is contingent upon completion of all financial aid requirements, full time enrollment, and satisfactory academic progress as defined by the Hallmark Student Handbook & Consumer Information Guide.

-Hallmark is accredited by the Accrediting Commission of Career Schools and Colleges and licensed by the Commonwealth of Massachusetts Department of Elementary and Secondary Education.
+Hallmark is accredited by the Accrediting Commission of Career Schools and Colleges and licensed by the Licensed by The Commonwealth of Massachusetts Division of Professional Licensure, Office of Private Occupational School Education.

 Who's eligible?
 Most students who...